How to Add a Lienholder to Your Auto Insurance Policy

 How Does Auto Insurance React to a Lien?

 When your car has a lien, it usually indicates that there is an outstanding debt related to it, most likely from when you bought it using financing from a bank or credit union.
-Until this debt is paid off in full, ownership of the car cannot be transferred without the lender’s or creditor’s consent.
-It also implies that the lender or creditor in question must be named as one of the “additional insureds” on any applicable policy in any insurance claims pertaining to damage to the vehicle.
+You cannot transfer ownership of the car without the lender’s or creditor’s consent until you pay off the debt in full.
+This also means you must name the lender or creditor as one of the “additional insureds” on any applicable policy when filing insurance claims for vehicle damage.

 How Can a Holder of a Lien Find Out Whether You Own Auto Insurance?

-Loan companies and other lien holders want to know that their asset—your car—will be safeguarded in the event of an accident or other issue involving your vehicle, so it’s crucial that they are aware that you have auto insurance.
+Loan companies and other lien holders want assurance that your auto insurance will protect their asset—your car—in the event of an accident or other issue, so it’s crucial to inform them of your coverage.
 Car insurance provides financial protection against losses resulting from damage caused by auto accidents as well as other catastrophes involving your vehicle, like theft, fire, and natural disasters.
-By having their name listed as a lien holder on your policy, they are aware that your auto insurance company will continue to provide them with financial protection in the event that something happens to their asset—the car.
+Listing their name as a lien holder on your policy ensures they know your auto insurance company will continue providing financial protection if something happens to their asset—the car.

 Further Details Regarding Lien Holders and Auto Insurance